 Minor Stormwater Management Permits.
 In addition to Section 5.A above, all projects subject to a Minor Stormwater Management Permit shall be designed to the following standards.

-1 Newton’s Tree Preservation Ordinance

-Frimpter Method: https://www.usgs.gov/centers/new-england-water/science/updating-a-method-estimate-probable-high- groundwater-levels?qt-science_center_objects=0#qt-science_center_objects

-Stormwater management systems for new development and redevelopment sites shall be designed to retain the volume of runoff equivalent to, or greater than, two (2) inches multiplied by the net increase in impervious surface area on the site.
+Stormwater management systems for new development and redevelopment sites shall be designed to retain the volume of runoff equivalent to, or greater than, two (2) inches multiplied by the net increase in impervious surface area on the site, except for projects that propose to tear down, dismantle, or remove a primary structure from its existing location such that a majority of the structural elements are replaced, in which case retaining two inches of runoff for the total of all impervious surfaces is required (not the net).

-There must be a minimum two-foot separation between bottom of structure and seasonal high groundwater.
+There must be a minimum two-foot separation between the bottom of any stormwater management system and seasonal high groundwater.

 Stormwater infiltration systems shall be design with the following setbacks: